-The 1871 Census shows Robert farming 100 acres at Cons:4 Lot 6 in Fenelon township with the rest of their children other than son George still living with them. more info We find George living nearby on a town lot with Carrie and Thomas (although now called James) where they have a business, the Glasspel and Bowles Wagon and Sleigh Shop. more info
+The 1871 Census shows Robert farming 100 acres at Cons:4 Lot 6 in Fenelon township with the rest of their children other than son George still living with them. more info We find George living nearby on a town lot with Carrie and Thomas Glaspell (although he's recorded in the census as James Glaspell; Thomas did have a brother James who was 10 years younger and only 15 in 1871) where they have a business, the Glasspel and Bowles Wagon and Sleigh Shop. more info

 The Glaspell family has a tradition that Thomas was injured in a barn raising, hit by a falling timber just prior to their wedding, that he and Carrie had a bedside wedding after the accident and that he lived about 3 weeks after his marriage and is buried at Eden Cemetery.
 However there seems to be no truth to that, records show 4 years between their marriage and his death.
 The Victoria Warder Newspaper issue of Nov 23, 1870 has 'By the Rev. W.R Barker at the residence of the bride's father on the 9th inst.
 Mr. Thomas Glaspell to Miss Caroline E. Bowles, both of Fenelon.'
 The Oct.
 16, 1874 Lindsay Canadian Post reported “At Coboconk, Mr Thomas Glaspell, photographer of this village, died on Sunday the 11th inst. after an illness of several years.
 He came to the village about a year ago and leaves a wife to mourn him”.
 Since 1871 though Thomas seems to have left the wagon business and opened a photo studio in Coboconk.